OSI 7-Layer Model

 Computer Science Foundations

 OSI model walkthroughs, TCP/IP stack analysis, socket programming with select and epoll, HTTP and DNS protocol implementations, and routing algorithm proofs.
-The most graded Stanford CS144 lab failure is not handling the TCP three-way handshake retransmission edge case where SYN-ACK is lost, the corner our tutors annotate with a packet-level trace.
+A commonly graded TCP-stack lab failure is not handling the three-way handshake retransmission edge case where SYN-ACK is lost, the corner our tutors annotate with a packet-level trace.
 Verified CS graduates with deep Wireshark and Mininet experience, starting at $20 per task, 12-hour average turnaround.

 Why Computer Networks